Red Root Floater Vs Frogbit: All the Things in Detail

 Red Root Floater

-This plant is available on Amazon.
+This plant is widely available from aquascaping vendors and marketplaces.

 The Frogbit